Our Products

 If you are wondering how to identify pure silver in India, there is a hallmarking system for silver in place.
 As per a government notification from 2017, silver has been subjected to the hallmarking system.

 This system is managed by the Bureau of Indian Standards (BIS).
-It conducts regular audits and random sample testing from the market to maintain qualified standards of silver purity.
+It conducts regular audits and random sample testing from the market to maintain qualified standards of silver authenticity.

 Moreover, it has notified six different standards grades for silver: